 Did you blink and miss the Cherry Season?

 That's no reason to miss out on the fantastic health benefits packed into these tiny natural treats!
 Tart Cherries (aka the sour cherry, pie cherry, Prunus cerasus, montmorency cherry, balaton cherry) are low in calories and jam-packed with nutrients like Vitamin C, potassium, carotenoids, fiber, and other Bioactive food components [1].
 Research indicates that tart cherry juice can reduce inflammation and muscle pain [2], reduce risk of colon cancer [3], reduce oxidative damage in older adults [4], lower the risk of Cardio Vascular Disease, Gout, and help manage diabetes [1].
+Two great ways to add cherries to your diet are Tart Cherry Juice and dried tart cherries.

 Dried cherries are easy- just add a handful to your oatmeal, make your own trail mix with almonds and cherries, or toss some dried cherries into your favorite chicken salad!